Santas are coming to town

-After seeing the magnificent Goðafoss waterfall, Grjótagjá cave and many other breathtaking sights in the Mývant area our final stop of the day happened to be Dimmuborgir – a unique area full of dramatic lava formations.
-Not only is it famous for various rock formations, volcanic caves and pillars or the fact that certain Game of Thrones season 3 scenes were shot here but, being all that, it is as well home for the Icelandic Yule Lads, jólasveinarnir.
-Without having the last point in mind, we strolled into Dimmuborgir - the fascinating lava labyrinth - trying to make use of the golden hour and capture some great camera shots before it got dark.
-You can’t stop admiring the shapes and forms that surround you.
+After seeing the magnificent Goðafoss waterfall, Grjótagjá cave and other breathtaking sights in the Mývatn area, our final stop of the day happened to be Dimmuborgir – a unique area full of dramatic lava formations.
+Not only is it famous for rock formations, volcanic caves and pillars, or the fact that some of Game of Thrones season 3 scenes were shot here but, being all that, it is also a home for jólasveinarnir.
+Without knowing that, we strolled into Dimmuborgir – the fascinating lava labyrinth – trying to make use of the golden hour and capture some pictures before dusk.

-Crisp, fresh snowflakes, my jolly frolicking friend in her red and green outdoor gear, us sipping the last cups of coffee from our thermos.
-The atmosphere seemed idyllic, nothing was missing.
+Crisp, fresh snowflakes, my jolly friend in her red and green outdoor gear, us sipping the last cups of coffee from our thermos.
+The atmosphere was idyllic and seemed that nothing was missing.
 Or at least we thought so.

-“Is that a caveman?” suddenly I hear astonishment in my friend’s voice.
+“Is that a caveman?” suddenly I hear the astonishment in my friend’s voice.

 “This must be one of the Yule Lads” dawned upon me after I saw him.

-Taken away by the fact that we’ve just met a real Yule Lad in its natural habitat we were short in words.
+Taken aback by the fact that we’d just met an Icelandic Yule Lad, we were short on words.
 This encounter was unexpected and felt very authentic, to say the least.
-“The caveman” was glad to pose for a picture but stayed true to his character; unacted and a little unearthly.
-Seeming rather preoccupied with his yule-errands he didn’t stick around for long and continued to stumble along his path in between those bizarre rocks soon disappearing into the vastness of the area.
+“The caveman” was glad to pose for a picture but stayed true to his character: a little unearthly.
+He seemed preoccupied with his yule-errands and didn’t stick around for long.
+Stumbling along his path in between those bizarre rocks he soon disappeared into the vastness of Dimmuborgir.

 I’m guessing that we met Stúfur.
-He is the third of the thirteen Yule Lads and the one who “comes to town” on 14th December.
-Stúfur, or Stubby translated to English, steals pans and eats food leftovers burned on them.
-Yes, that’s what he does.
+He is the third of the 13 Yule Lads and the one who “comes to town” on December 14.
+Stúfur, or Stubby in English, steals pans and eats food leftovers burned on them.

 And just like that our day was complete.
-It felt ideal, in deed.
-On our way back, we were contemplating about the rest of the jólasveinarnir and where we might meet the next one.
-Or perhaps all thirteen of them...?
+On our way back, we were talking about the other jólasveinarnir and where we might meet the next one.
+Or perhaps all of them?

-You can plan a visit to Dimmuborgir in advance and be sure that you and your children will meet the Icelandic Yule Lads.
-Dimmuborgir is a bit over an hour’s drive eastward from Akureyri, the north capital of Iceland which is easily reached with Air Iceland Connect that operates domestic flights between Reykjavik and Akureyri several times a day.
+You can plan a visit to Dimmuborgir and be sure that you meet the Icelandic Yule Lads.
+Dimmuborgir is a little over an hour’s drive east of Akureyri, the northern capital of Iceland.
+Icelandair flies between Reykjavik and Akureyri several times a day.